 Dora Louise Kee, the middle child of John H.P, and Phoeba, married a Swiss immigrant named Adolph Kunz.
 Dora (my Grandma Kunz) and Adolph Kunz had eight children, the youngest a girl named Helen Louise Kunz, born August 19, 1923.
 While in the U.S. Navy teaching laboratory technology in California near the end of World War II, Helen met a young sailor from Milwaukee, Wisconsin named Irvin John Ellis, who was one of her students.
 They fell in love and married at Treasure Island, CA on Valentine's Day of 1945.
 When Helen became pregnant, she was given a medical discharge from the Navy and returned home to Springfield, Missouri to have a son (me) on March 20, 1946.
 She often reminded me that I was the cause of her military discharge.

 Getting In Touch With My Heritage

 My interest in my Cherokee heritage began to peak in the early '90s when I visited the Smokey Mountains and Cherokee, North Carolina the first time.
-Although I could certainly gone there sooner, I was always a little apprehensive that I would be disappointed in what I found, or didn't find, there.
+Although I could certainly have gone there sooner, I was always a little apprehensive that I would be disappointed in what I found, or didn't find, there.
 But when I finally got there, I had a strange sense of coming home, of being where I belonged.
-Within a couple years and a couple visits, we bought a little place between Franklin and Sylva, about 20 miles south of Cherokee, and now make several trips there each year.
+Within a couple years and a couple visits, we bought a little place between Franklin and Sylva, about 20 miles south of Cherokee, and made several trips there each year until recently.